nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="Computer Architecture: A Quantitative Approach"
     author="John L. Hennessy & David A. Patterson" special="true"
     description="Went through a bit of this for Advanced Computer Architecture.
-The Appendix was a great review of normal comp arch.
+The Appendix was a great review of normal computer architecture.
 Good book and good class." >}}

 {{< book
     title="Alexander Hamilton"
     author="Ron Chernow"
     special="true"
-    description="I just found out that Ron Chernow was the author of the book that the musical was largely inspired from.
+    description="I just found out that Ron Chernow was the author of this book that the musical was largely inspired from.
 Decided to give it a read, and it's my favorite of his work.
 Certainly a book worth reading.
 I realized that I knew much less about the early founding period than I previously thought." >}}

 {{< book
     title="Titan: The Life of John D. Rockefeller" author="Ron Chernow"
     special=""
-    description="" >}}
+    description="It's always interesting to read about the original titans of the industrial age.
+Despite so much having changed since then, many fundamental characteristics and behaviors of humans and society seem to stay the same." >}}

 ## 2023 -- Age 20
 ---